Anirudh12345678/Weather-Bot/README.md

 Automated Weather Bot

 An automated weather bot using java and a localized smpt server.

+Here I have used the Visual crossing weather API(free)

 This script can be run any time to forward the mail to the smtp client.